 Overall, the results were a positive signal of optimism about the pandemic visa process.

 Of the students surveyed, 56% thought that the shifting global political climate would change the way they would apply for a visa in the future.
 In fact, more students were optimistic about the potential changes than were pessimistic, with one-third feeling that the changes would make the process easier, and 23% believing that it will become more difficult.

-At 61%, U.S. students were confident in the notion that the visa process would change.
+At 61%, the U.S. was not far behind the U.K. with students who thought the visa process would change.
 This was followed closely by Australia, where 57% said the process would change.
 In both regions, the bigger share of respondents believed the overall environment would be easier - 38% in the US, and 34% in Australia.
 One possibility for the positive trend is the recent election of the Biden administration, whose policies lean more favorably towards globalism and education.

 Confidence in China

-China saw a larger percentage (41%) of students thinking that the process to get a visa will remain the same.
+China stood as an outlier opposite the U.S. and U.K., with a larger percentage (41%) of students thinking that the process to get a visa will remain the same.
 The confidence in China’s stability could potentially be attributed to its growing prominence on the world stage.